Sunday, November 24, 2024

 Grosvenor, acknowledged by Gramophone magazine as one of the top five pianists on record and known for his combination of brilliance and profound musicality, is one of those pianists.
 In his interpretation, he optimized both the technical and interpretative aspects of the piece so brilliantly as to seem a magician of the keyboard.

 The first movement, Toccata: Allegro molto e con brio, gave Grosvenor the opportunity to make the most of the pianistic bravura.
 The pianist’s opening took off immediately with Shostakovich-like declamation and youthful exuberance as well as exactitude in his spirited pyrotechnics, which continued throughout the movement (what a pianist Britten must have been at that young age!) all the way to the Brahms-like flourish at the end.
-The huge orchestration showed off the players’ virtuosity its many textures: brass heavy, special challenges for the high horns, with special effects and rounded out with four harps.
+The huge orchestration showed off the players’ virtuosity its many textures: brass heavy, including special challenges for the high horns.
 Grosvenor's cadenza glissandi were both spectacular and tasteful.

 The Ravel-like Waltz: Allegretto second movement provided additional orchestral hues in the unusual duo between muted viola and piccolo with added solo clarinet, played with stylistic elegance by all three.
 Grosvenor exhibited sensitivity and clarity in his interpretation, again with phenomenal technical mastery.